Esukhia/derge-kangyur-old/README.md

 * **#** signals an unreadable graphical unit

 The Unicode is in [NFD](http://unicode.org/reports/tr15/), and oM is rendered as `\u0F68\u0F7C\u0F7E` (`ཨོཾ`) and not `\u0F00` (`ༀ`).

+The end of lines sometimes are preceded by a space character (when they end with a shad) so that the result of appending all the lines content is useabletext is correct.

+## Volume numbers

+Each physical volume is one file.
+We follow the volume order of the Parphud edition ; in the LoC edition, the main difference is that vol. 102 (of Parphud) is before vol. 100 (of Parphud).

 ## Technical details